 If you are new here, thanks for checking us out.
 If not, welcome back to our 6th year of fundraising!

-Payton still does her vest twice a day for 15 minutes and now has started using her nebulizer treatment on a nightly basis as a routine treatment.
+Payton does her vest twice a day for 24 minutes along with a nebulizer treatment on a nightly basis as a routine treatment.
 She has improved her numbers with her PFTs (pulmonary function tests) and is gaining weight and growing appropriately.
-She’s been super excited because she has lost 4 teeth so far and two more are loose!
+She grew one inch in a three month period this past fall!